-Well, it's just about time to start the meeting.
+It's just about time to start the meeting.
 Everyone knows where and when the meeting is.
 They have all received an agenda, so it's a done deal, right?
-Well, not necessarily so.
-There are a few actions to take just prior to the meeting to make sure it starts without a hitch.
-Here are some important things to do just before the meeting starts:
+Well, not necessarily: There are a few actions to take just prior to the meeting or training session to make sure it starts without a hitch.
+Here are some important things to do just before the session starts:

 There are some basic "best practices" when it comes to running a safety committee meeting.
 The following is a suggested order of business that may be adopted for safety committee meetings in general: